IPS-Eye-White

 If anyone speaks in a tongue, it should be by two or at the most three, and each in turn, and one must interpret; but if there is no interpreter, he must keep silent (Gk. sigao) in the church; and let him speak to himself and to God.
 Let two or three prophets speak, and let the others pass judgment.
 But if a revelation is made to another who is seated, the first one must keep silent (Gk. sigao).
 (1 Corinthians 14:27-30 NASB)

-In verse 33, he says "for God is not a God of confusion but of peace..".
+In verse 33, Paul said "for God is not a God of confusion but of peace.."
 The very next verse is about women keeping silent.
 In fact, Paul is still talking about order all the way through verse 40 (the last one in the chapter), when he said "But all things must be done properly and in an orderly manner.
 All of which should make it obvious Paul's statement about women was in the context of avoiding confusion.
-None of us have any idea as to what exactly the women were doing, but certainly they must have been contributing towards the confusion and chaos.
+We have now idea as to what the women were doing but it is possible they were contributing towards the confusion and chaos.

 Which leaves us with one question...